Product and services

 To make the intermodal travel options offered even more attractive, as well as continuously expanding the range of services, all bus and rail connections to and from the Lufthansa Group’s hubs were optimised to simplify the process of switching between different means of transport.
 For instance, the signage at the largest transfer point, the AiRail Terminal at Frankfurt Airport, was improved in the reporting year.
 Moreover, customers are provided with comprehensive information during their journey about the transfer process and baggage check-in and collection by means of announcements made on the train and in-flight and via automated notifications in the Lufthansa Group app. ↗ Combined non-financial declaration, Environmental concerns / Climate protection

 In addition, various measures were developed and implemented in the reporting year with the aim of reducing in-flight waste, while concepts already established in some areas were expanded to include further airlines.
 For example, fresh products for sale on the final flight of the day are now also made available for purchase at reduced prices at Lufthansa Airlines and products can be pre-ordered even before the flight.
 Both of these measures are intended to reduce the volume of food waste.
-In another development, specific disposable items have been substituted with reusable ones, while disposable plastic packaging has been replaced with materials made from renewable resources.
+In another measure, specific disposible products were substituted with reusable ones, while disposable plastic packaging has been replaced with materials made from renewable resources.
 In the reporting year, the Lufthansa Group’s Passenger Airlines managed to cut down their disposable waste, food waste and waste from reusable products.

 ↗ Combined non-financial declaration, Waste management